Saudi Arabia metro key part of French RATP's foreign growth drive

 A year ago, RATP also signed a contract to operate Cairo’s number 3 metro line and it is taking part in a tender for a concession to operate the Buenos Aires metro.

-Other bidders include Transport for London, Keolis, French Alstom, Germany’s Deutsche Bahn, Siemens and Canada’s Bombardier, according to International Railway Journal.
+Other bidders include Transport for London, Keolis, French Alstom (ALSO.PA), Germany’s Deutsche Bahn, Siemens (SIEGn.DE) and Canada’s Bombardier (BBDb.TO), according to International Railway Journal.

 RATP’s other major competitors in international public transport tenders include Hong Kong’s MTR and Singapore’s SMRT.